 This investing method is wildly popular for the reasons below, including built in defensive investments.

-- High quality bonds act as defensive investment during most bear markets
+- High quality bonds act as defensive investments during most bear markets

 - Most investors like a portfolio that doesn’t have to be adapted for economic cycles